simon-staal/security_2022_labs/tutorial_3/notes.md

 ## Packet sniffing and analysis
 After booting up the `listener` VM, we can see an exchange of 4 packets:
 1. DHCP Discover, sent from 0.0.0.0 to 255.255.255.255 (everyone), which is a request for any DHCP servers on `dirtylan` to offer it a network configuration
 2. DHCP Offer, sent from 10.6.66.1, which is `dirtylan`'s DHCP server responding.
 Within this packet, we can see the offered *client IP address* of **10.6.66.67**, and a *lease time* of 10 minutes.
 The *lease time* represents when `listener` is meant to ask the DHCP server for permission to continue using the IP address.
-Note that this can't me enforced by the DHCP server, it is only promising not to offer this IP address to anothre host during this period, unless `listener` releases it first.
+Note that this can't me enforced by the DHCP server, it is only promising not to offer this IP address to another host during this period, unless `listener` releases it first.
 3. DHCP Request, sent from 0.0.0.0 advertises that it wants to use the configuration offered.
 4. DHCP Acknowledgment, sent from 10.6.66.1 confirms the request.